Jeffrey Buttle: Post-competitive career

-In addition to his skating, Buttle works as a choreographer, another career path he started pursuing seriously after his retirement from amateur competition.
+Additionally, Buttle works as a choreographer, another career path he started pursuing seriously after his retirement from amateur competition.
 He became interested in choreography after having watched David Wilson creating skating programs.
 Wilson has been the main choreographer of Buttle since 1999, and Buttle appreciated Wilson's passion for choreography.
 Buttle currently stays at Toronto Cricket, Skating and Curling Club as a choreographer.
 His past and current clients include: